300-Hour Advanced Anusara® Teacher Training (300TT)

 - Review theme, heart quality, and the main elements of a class plan built around a theme

-- Practice ways to develop themes directly from personal experience and how to personalize the theme
+- Practice ways to develop & personalize themes directly

-- Introduce a suggested sequence for when to weave the theme into the flow of class
+- Consider strategies, rhythms and sequence for the weaving of a theme into the flow of a class

 Sequencing is one of the most important skills required to teach an Anusara yoga class.
-Since we don’t have any prescribed sequences, we sequence asanas based on sequencing principles, which are based on the biomechanics of the body and deep knowledge of asana.
+Since we don’t have any prescribed sequences, we sequence asanas using sequencing principles that are based on the biomechanics of the body and deep knowledge of asana.
 The main topics covered in this module are:

 - Key sequencing principles

 - The “potpourri sequence” and the “apex pose” sequence